alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         .Bind(Deactivate);
 ```

+Note: We use Bind for every step here because every step has the potential to fail.
+If we had a step that simply transformed data (e.g., user => user.Email) without possible failure, we would use Map instead.

 ### Introducing Result<TSuccess, TError>

 > *Note on Naming:* In functional programming, this operation is called `flatMap` (or `SelectMany` in LINQ).
 We use the name **`Bind`** here to keep it distinct from `Map` and to match the convention established in Part 1.